Good Days Are Back! Comedian Siddharth Sagar Patches Up With His Girlfriend!

 Comedian Siddharth Sagar was in news a few months ago as he went missing.
 He had revealed in a press conference as to how he went into trauma as he was thrown into a mental asylum and tortured which affected his health.
 He also revealed that later he was admitted to rehab, which helped him to come out of the trauma.

-Siddharth was seen shows like, Comedy Circus, Comedy Circus - Chinchpokli To China and made a brief appearance on The Kapil Sharma Show.
+Siddharth was seen shows like Comedy Circus, Comedy Circus - Chinchpokli To China and made a brief appearance on The Kapil Sharma Show.
 The comedian has now been offered Comedy Circus and is elated to be part of the show again!

 When Did Sony Contact Him For The Show?